 Apart from the origin of the oil the other key fact when choosing the right product is the viscosity.
 Regulated by the SAE (Society of Automotive Engineers) standard, this SAE J 300 scale associates the viscosity of the oil with the operating temperature.

 Within the viscosity, we must also stop at a difference that marks two different types.
 On the one hand, we have the monograde oils, with a single viscosity at any temperature, and on the other hand the multigrade, which has a viscosity in cold and another in hot.

 Thus, a monograde oil is practically not used due to changes in operating temperature, since it would force us to use two different oils throughout the year, one in the coldest months and another in the hottest months.

 In multigrade oils, this temperature is reflected in each carafe of oil with the nomenclatures 5W-30, 10W-40, 20W-50 … The first one that is accompanied by the W (winter, winter) marks the lower temperature range and the second the superior, but these values do not indicate temperatures, indicate values in the viscosity scale SAE J 300.

 What these numbers tell us is that at the lower end of the temperature the oil maintains the necessary fluidity, does not become too dense, while at the upper end it manages to maintain its lubricating properties without becoming liquid like water, staying on the surfaces for more weather.

-We taking into account the properties of modern oils, we will normally move in oils 10W-30, 10W-40 or 10W-50, more than enough for the rigors of an average driver.
+We took into account the properties of modern oils, we will normally move in oils 10W-30, 10W-40, or 10W-50, more than enough for the rigors of an average driver.
 But in case of doubt, you know, the best remedy is always to look at the manual.